Veterans and their families

 Veteran Family Journal

 A tool with a wealth of useful information on release, worksheets and a long-term care plan for the family.
 Available online and in print at the Valcartier Family Centre.
 The paper version will allow you to group all your documentation on release into a convenient binder.
 Free.

 Platform including more than 70 training modules on different subjects releted to physical health, psychological health, interpersonal relationships and parenting.
 There are live video sessions during wich it is possible to interact with facilitators.
 Available through the website or mobile app.
-Veterans and their families use the username “veterans” and the password “canada” in the mobile app and the password “canada” on the website.
+Veterans and their families use the username “canada” and the password “canada“.

 Operational Stress Injury (OSI) Resource

 An online learning tool designed for families and peer caregivers to improve the management of challenges related to the role of peer assistance.
 You’ll find information about OSI, the potential impact on caregivers and strategies for dealing with it.
 In partnership with Veterans Affairs Canada, the Royal Ottawa Health Group and the Government of Canada.
 Free, no registration required.